 For example, if someone who is already in your database visits a sales page on your site and they don’t sign up, you may send an automated follow-up email.
 This email could include additional information about the offer, and ask if they have any questions.

 If the visitor is not already in your database, you can set up an exit window lightbox display that asks if they would like someone to follow up on the next business day to answer their questions.
-They enter their name and email address, and your automated system sends you or your team an email, or assigns a member of your team a task, to follow up with the customer.
+They enter their name and email address, and your automated system sends you or your team a notification email, or assigns a member of your team a task to follow up with the customer.

 A word of caution – don’t be a spammer.
 Your customers and followers should have the option to opt-out at any time, and it’s best to keep your emails short, and set up in such a way that people don’t get emails from more than one series at the same time.